mickaelseznec/conway/README.md

 The Game of Life is played on a grid of square cells, each of which can be in one of two possible states, alive or dead, represented by a 1 or 0, respectively.
 The state of each cell evolves in discrete time steps as determined by the following rules:

+    We consider that a cell has two states: dead or alive and eight neighbors: top, top-right, right, bottom-right, bottom, bottom-left, left, top-left.
     Any live cell with fewer than two live neighbors dies (underpopulation).
     Any live cell with two or three live neighbors lives on to the next generation.
     Any live cell with more than three live neighbors dies (overpopulation).
     Any dead cell with exactly three live neighbors becomes a live cell (reproduction).

 These rules lead to a wide variety of patterns and structures, some of which are stable, others that oscillate, and still others that move across the grid.

+In our implementation, we will use a 2D grid of size `NxN` and we will use zero-border conditions: neighbors of cells on the border of the grid are considered dead.

 ## Project structure